 - You must demonstrate a mastery and commitment to the emphasis areas offered in the MS in Applied Geospatial Science (MS in Geography starting Fall 2022)

 - You must have an overall GPA of 3.25 or higher at the time of application, and a 3.5 GPA or higher for the most recent 12 units of GSP or PRM courses completed prior to the application

-- You must meet all of the regular requirements for admission to the Master of Science in Applied Geospatial Sciences degree application, except for the differences noted below
+- You must meet all of the regular requirements for admission to the Master of Science in Applied Geospatial Sciences (MS in Geography starting Fall 2022) degree application, except for the differences noted below

 - You must have successfully completed at least 60 undergraduate credit hours, at least 30 of which must have been completed at Northern Arizona University; of those 60, at least 18 credit hours must be graded courses in GSP or PRM courses at NAU